lunar-theory/NSDate-HumanInterval/README.md

 An Objective-C category that adds a single method to `NSDate`:
 `-humanIntervalSinceNow`.
-This method returns an `NSString` with a human-readable (English) representation of the `NSDate`, relative to now.
+This method returns an `NSString` with a human-readable (English, Spanish) representation of the `NSDate`, relative to now.
 The default values are short, for use on the iPhone.
 Some examples:

 * "just now": Less than 30 seconds ago.